BenjaminMummery/code-learnings/README.md

 ### `.gitconfig`

 Global config file for git.
-The main feature here is the `[core] excludesfile` entry which points to `~/.gitignore`.
-This means that the gitignore file in the HOME directory will be applied to all repose, saving you the effort of adding things like `venv` to the gitingnore in every single repo.
+The main feature here is the `[core]:excludesfile` entry which points to `~/.gitignore`.
+This means that the [.gitignore](#gitignore) file in the HOME directory will be applied to all repose, saving you the effort of adding things like `venv` to the gitingnore in every single repo.
 This can be augmented with gitignore files in individual repos.

-You may wish to alter the `[core] editor` entry to your preferred editor.
+You may wish to alter the `[core]:editor` entry to your preferred editor.

 ### `.gitignore`

 Global .gitignore file.
+The [.gitconfig](#gitconfig) file included above tells git where to find this.

+Most of the exclusions are pretty standard, we will draw attention to `*scratch*`, which excludes any file with "scratch" somewhere in their name or path.
+We use this for test files or quick notes which should never be committed.

+### `.pre-commit-config.yaml`

+Configuration file for `pre-commit`.
+In our experience, a shared configuration is the most useful approach, so we use this as the single source of truth anc create symlinks to it with the `pcinit` command alias provided by our [`.bashrc`](#bashrc).